muratk5n/thirdwave/en/README.md

 ---

-A season free of Jar Jar Ibrahim and his acolytes.
-That will fix most problems.
+A season free of Jar Jar Ibrahim and his acolytes..
+That would fix most of the problems.

 ---

 That new Picard episode wasn't half-bad..
 Is Trek fixing itself?

 ---

-Dam

 "@CriticalCupcake@mastodon.lol